Learn More

 FAQ

-The Black Theatre School is for newly emerged, mid-career and established multi-hyphenate theatre practitioners of any age (over 18), gender, and sexual orientation, who wish to train in the Anitafrika Method and deepen their practice in biomyth monodrama, pantodub theatre, and decolonial approaches to theatre-making from a Black queer transfeminist perspective.
+The Black Theatre School is for newly emerged, mid-career and established multi-hyphenate theatre practitioners of any age (over 18), all genders, and any sexual orientation, who wish to train in the Anitafrika Method and deepen their practice in biomyth monodrama, pantodub theatre, and decolonial approaches to theatre-making from a Black queer transfeminist perspective.

-The 2026 Black Theatre School residency occurs from March 30 to December 20, 2026.
-This includes in-person training, professional productions, festivals, research, writing, and a hybrid fall phase.
-Intensive periods such as the Anitafrika Method modules and production rehearsals run from Monday to Saturday 10am-6pm.
+The 2026 Black Theatre School residency occurs from April 6 to December 6, 2026.
+This includes in-person training, professional productions, festivals, research, writing, and symposium.
+Intensive in-session periods such as the Anitafrika Method modules and production rehearsals run from Monday to Saturday 10am-6pm.

 Please note: All dates are subject to change.

 The residency alternates between Anitafrika Method intensives, biomyth monodrama making, mainstage pantodub theatre rehearsals and productions, and research periods, allowing practitioners to move between rigorous training, professional practice, and critical inquiry, often occurring Monday to Saturday 10am-6pm from April to August.
-The research period from September to December is primarily online.
+The research and mainstage production period is from September to December.
 Full presence and sustained engagement are required throughout the residency.
+Sessions will occur in two to three week blocks, followed by one-week off, except in the case of rehearsing and staging productions which extend intensive periods to four to six weeks fulltime.

 The residency is highly immersive and rigorous.
-Daily training generally runs Monday to Saturday 10:00am–6:00pm, with practitioners working with established artists across performance and non-performance disciplines, including:
+Sessions will occur in two to three week blocks, followed by one-week off, except in the case of rehearsing and staging productions which extend intensive periods to four to six weeks fulltime.
+Duration intensive weeks training generally runs Monday to Saturday 10:00am–6:00pm, with practitioners working with established artists across performance and non-performance disciplines, including:

-Practitioners are required to engage fully in professional productions as part of their immersive training.
+Practitioners are required to engage fully in all aspects of the Black Theatre School, including the professional productions, as part of their immersive training.

 Please note: All dates are subject to change.